RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 cd token-track
 ```

-Then run the following command to build the contract:
+Then run the command to build the contract:

 ```shell
 forc build